f5devcentral/f5-agility-labs-nginx/docs/class6/module1/lab1/lab1.rst

 To make it simple, a ``FrontEnd`` app reaches a ``Generator`` micro-service, that reaches 4 different ``Words`` micro-services.
 Each ``Words`` micro-service generates a Word (an adjective, an animal, a color and a location)

 Each ``Words`` microservice is a NodeJS API Server.
 It means, we can ``GET``, ``POST``, ``PATCH``, ``DELETE`` entries.
-The ``FronEnd`` is just a web interface representing the outcomes of the APIs.
+The ``FrontEnd`` is just a web interface representing the outcomes of the APIs.
 On purpose, this FrontEnd page has a background and logos in order to make it "heavy" for Volterra demonstrations.

 **And this is how the micro-services are meshed together**